R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 - Custom Gathered Data: Clinical studies and prospectively collected datasets.

 This document describes the formal, multi-stage process for standardizing and mapping all diagnosis labels from these heterogeneous data sources to their corresponding ICD-11 categories.
-The mapping will be performed by the data science team who will review each unique diagnosis string present in the merged dataset and assign the appropriate ICD-11 code and description based on established medical literature, clinical guidelines, and the official ICD-11 classification system.
+The mapping will be performed by the Medical Data Science (MDS) team who will review each unique diagnosis string present in the merged dataset and assign the appropriate ICD-11 code and description based on established medical literature, clinical guidelines, and the official ICD-11 classification system and Browser.
 Dermatologists will also be involved in the review and validation of the mappings to ensure clinical accuracy.

 Data Sources Summary